AC & Heating Tips

 Check Air Filters: If your ac or heating system is down the first thing you would want to look at is the air filters.
 If you haven’t been getting regular ac & heating maintenance on your unit, then more than likely the air filters are clogged up with dirt & dust.
 Clogged air filters prevent the HVAC system from working optimally and in some cases even turning on.
-Dirty air filters can also become a fire hazard and also cause the HVAC system to breakdown.
+Dirty air filters can cause the HVAC system to breakdown.
 If your air filters are indeed clogged, you will need to get them cleaned if possible or replaced with the correct air filter model. *When working on your HVAC system, make sure it’s turned off.

 Check The Thermostat: After verifying that your HVAC system’s air filter is clean and installed properly, the next step is to check the thermostat.
-Make sure it’s set to the correct mode “heat or cool” and you would want to set the temperature to a comfortable temperature.
+Make sure it’s set to the correct mode “heat or cool”.
+Also, be sure the temperature is set so that the unit will come on.
 In some cases the thermostat may need to get the batteries replaced.

 Check The Breaker: If your HVAC system won’t turn on there is a possibility that your breaker could have been tripped.
 Breakers are in place to protect you and your home from electrical surges & fires.
 Sometimes, without your knowledge, your home could have experienced an electrical surge and because of that your HVAC breakers could have tripped.
 If this is the case you will need to find and locate your breaker box and switch the breaker back on.
 After switching the breaker back on, turn your HVAC unit on.
-If it turns on and works properly, then you are good, however, if the breaker trips again then there is another problem.
-You will need to call us in so one of our experienced HVAC techs can diagnose the root cause of the problem.
+If it turns on and works properly, then you are good.
+However, if the breaker trips again, then there is another problem.
+You should call so we can send one of our experienced HVAC techs to diagnose the root cause of the problem.

-Pets – If you have pets, be sure to change your filters even more often as the hair can clog your air conditioning filters really fast.
+Pets – If you have pets, be sure to change your filters more often.
+Pet hair can clog your air conditioning filters really fast.
 Don’t put your pet’s beds in front of the air conditioning return grill.
 If you have dogs, take precautions so that they do not chew the low voltage thermostat wire.
 This is especially true if you have a puppy.
 If you have male dogs give them a few places to relieve themselves, so they won’t do that on the air conditioning condenser.